jahidulhasanzahid/jahidulhasanzahid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Full Stack Web Development
+- 🔭 I’m currently working as a ...
+Web Developer
-- 🌱 I’m currently learning ...
-Vue.js and React JS
-- 👯 I’m looking to collaborate on ...
-Laravel
-- 🤔 I’m looking for help with ...
-React JS
 - 💬 Ask me about ...
 Anything something awesome!
 - 📫 How to reach me: ... please check ( www.jahidul.info )
 - ⚡ Fun fact: ... 😜